j4h/issueTracker/README.md

-# issueTracker, there will appear a description of the API
+There will appear a description of the API soon.